 Test it !

-Submit an ad to your local organization or association’s newsletter and test that response at a very low cost before you purchase more expensive ad space.
+Submit an ad campaign (at least 6 quarter page ads over a 6 month period) to your local organization or association’s newsletter and test that response at a very low cost before you purchase more expensive ad space.
 This often delivers better results from interested callers because if you network in that organization, the members will often already know you so your ad might really pull for you there, as opposed to a large national publication where none of the readers have ever heard of your company.

 - Less is More.
 This is one of the most common mistakes in ads.
 Don't believe me?
 Pick up the local paper and take a look.
 Don't you find your eyeballs drawn to the ads that are easy to read, have 'teaser' copy that whets your appetite for more information?
 Your ad should drive traffic to your website where people can get a deeper level of information, learn about your products, services, your organization's mission, your positioning and pricing (if relevant).

 Here's a simple, but effective Amnesty International ad with text "Stop the world record of executions".

 - Unless your other marketing outreach is in place, do NOT take out an ad.
 If you’re not using other marketing strategies that typically bring in more business faster and lay the groundwork for responding to ad requests, then you need a marketing action plan from an expert who can analyze what tactics work best for your unique business before you spend your entire budget running ads.

 - Build your ad with the 7 most important elements listed in order below, making it easy to read and comprehend.
 If it’s not a great, well-balanced design, your response rate will suffer.
 Since you’re probably paying a fair amount of money for the ad space itself, it’s well worth investing in a professional marketer with a design team to help.
 Also, compelling copy is as critical as design.
 Almost 90% of the time, it’s done wrong.

 → caption under photo